Arty3/journal/README.md

-# journal
+# Journal

-My personal working journal — process and thoughts as I work through projects, experiments, technical adventures, research, and failed ideas.
+A public journal of projects, experiments, research, technical adventures, failed ideas, and the thoughts behind them.

 Live at [journal.lucagoddijn.com](https://journal.lucagoddijn.com).

-Built with [Astro](https://astro.build) + Markdown/MDX, deployed to GitHub
-Pages on every push to `main`.
+Built with [Astro](https://astro.build) + Markdown/MDX, deployed to GitHub Pages on every push to `main`.

 ## Writing